adspiceprospice/codebase_extractor/README.md

 - Files larger than 10MB are skipped by default (to avoid memory issues)
 - Binary files are detected and excluded from content extraction
 - Multiple encoding formats are supported (UTF-8, Latin-1, etc.)
+- Token counting is optimized to run quickly even on large files

+## Large Projects

+For very large projects, you can improve performance by:

+1. Using selective inclusion to target specific directories
+2. Using the progress bar (install `tqdm`) for better visibility
+3. Excluding large binary files or data directories

 ## Use Cases